 Very Punchable Man: Del Rio himself often qualifies, but Ricardo Rodriguez in particular gets it pretty bad.
 Every time he attempts to interupt a match in Del Rio's favor usually leads to a very nasty beatdown from his opponent.
 Even more passive Faces such as Rey Mysterio have been driven to a merciless rage over his interfering.

-This hasn't disappeared even now that Del Rio's a Face.
+This did not disappear even now that Del Rio was a Face.
 In fact, it seems to have been cranked Up to Eleven, now that Big Show has singled out Ricardo as a target.

 Vitriolic Best Buds: Seemed to play this trope pretty straight with Ricardo in retrospect.
 He was occasionally (much more before his apparent Face turn) a real jerk to Ricardo.
-If anyone else dared injure or insult him, though, there would be hell to pay.
+However, he had said in the past that Ricardo was the only one worthy of introducing him, and if anyone else dared injure or insult Ricardo, there would be hell to pay.